I Gave Up Alcohol For 31 Days. Here's How It Transformed My Life

 4. I'm a better employee.

-Some research shows that drinking can harm your concentration and memory over time.
+Some research shows that drinking can harm your concentration and memory2 over time.
 Just think about how hard it is to be productive the morning after a night of drinking.
 So those few glasses of wine at a business dinner could be what's holding you back from your next promotion—especially if your co-worker is stone sober.

 I believed, for many years, that alcohol was an important part of my corporate success.
 I thought it made me better at networking, and I even gave drinking credit for some of my better work-related ideas.

 And yet in the past year of no drinking, I've balanced a full-time executive role and written a book in my spare time.
 Plus, my work-life balance has improved—it was shocking to realize how much time drinking sucked up.
 I've found more personal and professional success in the past year than ever before.

 5. I saved money.

 By cutting out pricey drinks in January, you'll likely find yourself with a significant amount of extra cash in your account by the end of the month.
 You can use the money to pay down debt, boost savings after your holiday spending, treat yourself to something special, or donate to charity.

 These days, I don't feel guilty at all about splurging on a massage or treating myself to a movie.
 All I have to do is compare it to how much money I was spending drinking on a daily basis in order to realize that my checking account is much healthier sans booze.